 Smart Charging or Smart Electrolysis Lookup Table Pathways.
 The Executive Officer will calculate the following carbon intensity lookup table that may be used for reporting electric vehicle charging and hydrogen produced via electrolysis in California.
 For hydrogen production through electrolysis outside of California, an applicant must provide, through the Tier 2 application process, a comparable method to determine smart electrolysis carbon intensity values for the grid electricity in the state or region where hydrogen is produced.

-Updates to this table will be provided at least annually on the LCFS web site.
+Updates to this table will be provided at least annually on the LCFS website.

 Table 7-2.
-Calculated Smart Charging or Smart Electrolysis Carbon Intensity Values for 20193
+Calculated Smart Charging or Smart Electrolysis Carbon Intensity Values for 2023 (in gCO2e/MJ)3